 Another treatment that some men may benefit from is testosterone replacement therapy.
 Sometimes this therapy is provided on its own, and other times it's provided to supplement the use of PDE5Is.
 It's especially effective for those who struggle with hypogonadism.

 Sometimes a kidney transplant may be the treatment needed to restore erectile dysfunction.
 However, sometimes renal transplants can actually worsen the issue, so this isn't always the right choice.

-Finally, sometimes men can tackle erectile dysfunction issues by taking simple supplements, such as Viagra.
+Finally, sometimes men can tackle erectile dysfunction issues by taking simple supplements.
 This is an excellent option for those who want to get rid of erectile dysfunction without interfering with other kidney disease treatments.

 Do you still have a few lingering questions about kidney disease and erectile dysfunction?
 We've got answers.
 Here are a few commonly asked questions (and answers) about kidney disease and erectile dysfunction.

 It's not uncommon for individuals with kidney disease to suffer from low libido.
 This is usually due to the hormone imbalances caused by kidney disease, although medications can also be to blame.

 Some men with late-stage renal disease also suffer from low testosterone levels.
 This can lead to other issues with sexual health and male reproduction.

 Yes.
 Since kidney disease affects the nerves, blood vessels, and hormones, it can lead to erectile and sexual dysfunction in men.

 So, can kidney problems cause erectile dysfunction?
 The answer is sometimes.
 There are varying reasons why men might struggle with erectile dysfunction, and kidney disease is certainly one of them.